-On March 14, the Washington Legislative Sportsmen’s Caucus hosted its semi-annual sportsmen’s Q&A and shootout at Evergreen Sportsmen’s Club in Littlerock, Washington.
+On February 23, the Washington Legislative Sportsmen’s Caucus hosted its semi-annual sportsmen’s advisory board meeting and shootout at Evergreen Sportsmen’s Club in Littlerock, Washington.

 Over one million people hunt and fish in the state of Washington each year, spending $1.6 billion annually and supporting nearly 22,000 jobs.

 Your opinion counts

 Recently, numerous states have tried to pass legislation that would ban hunting contests.
 What is your personal view on hunting contests?

 - I am fine with hunting contests and have participated in them.
 (44.23%)